New York Mets facts for kids

 The Mets' colors are blue and orange, originally chosen to honor the city's history of National League baseball; blue for the Brooklyn Dodgers, and orange for the New York Giants.
 Blue and orange are also the colors of New York City, as seen on its flag.

-In 1998, black was added to the color scheme, although beginning with 2012 the black elements in the uniform began to be phased out, and were eliminated in 2013.
+In 1998, black was added to the color scheme.
+Beginning with 2012 the black elements in the uniform began to be phased out, and were eliminated in 2013.
+In 2021, the team reintroduced black in their alternate uniforms.

 The cap logo consists of an orange, interlocking "NY" identical to the logo used by the New York Giants in their final years, and is on a blue cap reminiscent of the caps worn by the Brooklyn Dodgers.